exasol/hadoop-etl-udfs/doc/export.md

 ## Partitions

-If the destination table has partitions, data can exported into it in one of two ways: specifying a static partition or using dynamic partitioning.
+If the destination table has partitions, data can be exported into it in one of two ways: specifying a static partition or using dynamic partitioning.

 ### Specifying a Static Partition